ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 - Rate Limiting (Non-critical issues)
 - Physical security
 - Non-security-impacting UX issues
-- Vulnerabilities or weaknesses in third party applications that integrate with Obol
+- Vulnerabilities or weaknesses in third party applications that integrate Obol
-- The Obol website or the Obol infrastructure in general is NOT part of this bug bounty program.
+- The [Obol](https://obol.tech) static website or the Obol infrastructure in general is NOT part of this bug bounty program
+- The operational security of node operators running or using Obol software

 ## Rules